 For us, it’s carrots, Brussels sprouts, potatoes, squash, beets, etc, and of course, shallots!
 Roasting vegetables is a great way to cook root vegetables the fast and easy way.
 Really, all you need is a bit of oil, salt, and pepper.
 Those three very common ingredients helps to enhance the flavour of almost any vegetable you can think of.

 If you’ve never tried roasting shallots before, I encourage you to do so.
-First of all, it’s very easy to do, and once you’re done, you can serve them in a little platter like you see in the photographs, or you can incorporate them into other dishes.
+It’s very easy to do.
+Once they’re roasted, you can serve them in a little platter like you see in the photographs.
+Or, try incorporating them into other dishes.

-Once the shallots are roasted, you can slice them thinly and add them to a salad, or use them as a topping on a pizza.
-They’re great stirred into some hummus or into some sour cream for quick and easy onion-flavoured dips.
+Once the shallots are roasted, slice them thinly and add them to a salad.
+Use them as a topping on a pizza.
+They’re also really good when stirred into some hummus or into some sour cream for quick and easy onion-flavoured dips.

 Here’s a really good way to use them.
 Place a few roasted shallots onto your cutting board and mince them with your knife.
 Stir them into mashed potatoes or mashed cauliflower for a delicious side dish.
-They will be the best mashed potatoes you’ve ever eaten!
+Say hello to the best mashed potatoes you’ve ever eaten!

 Like I have previously mentioned, we love everything roasted, and you can find many of those recipes right here at Lord Byron’s Kitchen.
 Some of my personal favourites are Savoury Roasted Carrots, Roasted Parsnips and Pearl Onions, and my Roasted Red Peppers.